cstobey/vclods/README.md

 # VCLODs
 ## What are VCLODs?
-* A directory based script-running ksh framework, to make daemonized programs from simple scripts
+* A directory based ksh framework to make daemonized programs from simple scripts

 ## What are the benefits?
 * Build from simple scripts